-Additional Terms/Acknowledgements: Participant acknowledges receipt of, and understands and agrees to, this Restricted Stock Unit Grant Notice, the Award Agreement, including any country-specific appendices, and the Plan.
-Participant acknowledges and agrees that this Restricted Stock Unit Grant Notice and the Award Agreement may not be modified, amended or revised except as provided in the Plan.
-Participant further acknowledges that as of the Date of Grant, this Restricted Stock Unit Grant Notice, the Award Agreement and the Plan set forth the entire understanding between Participant and the Company regarding the acquisition of Common Stock pursuant to the Award and supersede all prior oral and written agreements on that subject with the exception, if applicable, of (i) equity awards previously granted and delivered to Participant, (ii) any compensation recovery policy that is adopted by the Company or is otherwise required by applicable law, and (iii) any written employment or severance arrangement that would provide for vesting acceleration of this Award upon the terms and conditions set forth therein.
+Additional Terms/Acknowledgements: Participant acknowledges receipt of, and understands and agrees to, this Performance-Based Restricted Stock Unit Grant Notice, the Award Agreement, including any country-specific appendices, and the Plan.
+Participant acknowledges and agrees that this Performance-Based Restricted Stock Unit Grant Notice and the Award Agreement may not be modified, amended or revised except as provided in the Plan.
+Participant further acknowledges that as of the Date of Grant, this Performance-Based Restricted Stock Unit Grant Notice, the Award Agreement and the Company regarding the acquisition of Common Stock pursuant to the Award and supersede all prior oral and written agreements on that subject with the exception, if applicable, of (i) equity awards previously granted and delivered to Participant, (ii) any compensation recovery policy that is adopted by the Company or is otherwise required by applicable law, and (iii) any written employment or severance arrangement that would provide for vesting acceleration of this Award upon the terms and conditions set forth therein.